more

 • Represented a leading American private equity firm in two related US$ 500 million ICC arbitrations arising out of a share purchase agreement (M&A transaction) for an acquisition in Brazil.

-*Dharshini advised on these matters prior to joining Willkie.
+*Dharshini advised on some of these matters prior to joining Willkie.

 Credentials